lowlydba/expressdb.io/_posts/2018-01-01-sql-server-express-replace-sql-agent.md

       <br/>
       </div>
 9. Test run the job to ensure it is working as expected.

 Repeat the above steps to handle database backups, DBCC checks, and other database maintenance as needed.

+### Task Scheduler Command Line

+Using Windows Task Scheduler from the command line involves running [schtasks.exe](https://msdn.microsoft.com/en-us/library/windows/desktop/bb736357(v=vs.85).aspx) to schedule and configure tasks.

+1. Install [Ola Hallengren's maintenance scripts](https://ola.hallengren.com/sql-server-index-and-statistics-maintenance.html) if they haven't been already. *There may be a message about SQLServerAgent not running when installing these scripts.
+That is expected since the agent isn't available, but will not affect the installation.*

+2. Create a `.bat` file for the sqlcmd script that will run the maintenance stored procedure:
+    {% gist 87d392406b0c52f7cb310a8372af3009 %}

+3. Replace the placeholder values and run the script below to create a scheduled task:
+ * RU - Windows user the task will run as.
+ * RP - Password for the RU.
+ * SC - Run schedule (MINUTE, HOURLY, DAILY, WEEKLY, MONTHLY, ONCE, ONLOGON, ONIDLE, or ONEVENT.)
+ * TN - Task Name.
+ * TR - A value that specifies the path and file name of the task to be run at the scheduled time.
+ * MO - Modifier to add more fine grained control over the schedule:
+    * MINUTE: 1 - 1439 minutes.
+    * DAILY: 1 - 365 days.
+    * WEEKLY: weeks 1 - 52.
+    * MONTHLY: 1 - 12, or FIRST, SECOND, THIRD, FOURTH, LAST, and LASTDAY.
+    * ONEVENT: XPath event query string.
+ * D - A value that specifies the day of the week to run the task.
+Valid values are: MON, TUE, WED, THU, FRI, SAT, SUN and for MONTHLY schedules 1 - 31 (days of the month).
+The wildcard character (*) specifies all days.
+ * M - A value that specifies months of the year.
+Defaults to the first day of the month.
+Valid values are: JAN, FEB, MAR, APR, MAY, JUN, JUL, AUG, SEP, OCT, NOV, and DEC.
+The wildcard character (*) specifies all months.

+    {% gist f736afa20b372b0d0664adff7afb2107 %}

+Repeat the above steps to handle database backups, DBCC checks, and other database maintenance as needed.